 It is exactly the same thing for linkedin events.

-Once you sign up for the events, you can get acces to the list of all event attendees and you can send direct messages to them.
+Once you sign up for the events, you can get access to the list of all event attendees and you can send direct messages to them.

 Simply click on the Networking Tab

-The only drawback with this technique is that your messages will land into Message Request Section and not the main Inbox section.
+The only drawback with this technique is that your messages will land into the Message Request section and not the main Inbox section.

 If you’re more tips about linkedin prospecting, make sure to check this article.